-Financial stability refers to a well-functioning, liquid, solvent and sound financial system that efficiently facilitates payments, pools funds and allocates resources to the most productive sectors of the economy and their most valuable uses.
+Financial stability refers to a well-functioning, liquid, solvent, and sound financial system that efficiently facilitates payments, pools funds and allocates resources to the most productive sectors of the economy and their most valuable uses.
 Furthermore, the financial system must be resilient to both endogenous and exogenous shocks, e.g., poor lending policies and terms of trade shocks, respectively.
 Conversely, financial instability is characterised by inefficiencies in the payment and settlement systems and infrastructure.

 A well-functioning and stable financial system is critical to sustainable economic growth.
 The global economic crisis of 2007-2009 emanated from the failure of the financial system, resulting in low global economic growth and high unemployment.
 Disruption in the global financial system had the effect of limiting access to credit for borrowers/investors, thus compromising the smooth functioning of the real economy.
 This calls for monitoring and concerted effort to stem and/or mitigate vulnerabilities to the financial sector across all sectors of the economy under what is known as macroprudential policy framework.